How do you get the dose you need out of cannabis?

 The first thing you’ll want to figure out is which active ingredient you need.

-The two most abundant are: THC and CBD.
+The two Most Abundant Cannabinoids Are: THC and CBD.

 THC is the psychoactive ingredient in cannabis.
 It’s what gives users the high associate with the drug.
 THC also causes increased appetite, has analgesic effects, relaxation, treats neuropathic pain, kills cancer cells, and elevates mood.
 Unfortunately, for some patients, THC at high doses can increase anxiety.